sodadata/docs/soda-cloud/roles-and-rights.md

 1. As the Dataset Owner with an Editor, Manager, or Admin role, login to your Soda Cloud account and navigate to the **Datasets** dashboard.
 2. Click the stacked dots to the right of the dataset for which you wish to adjust the ownership, then select **Edit Dataset**.
 3. In the **Attributes** tab, use the dropdown to select the name of another user to take ownership of the dataset.
-When you click **Save** you give up you your right to edit the dataset.
+When you click **Save** you give up your right to edit the dataset.
 <br />
 <br />